 Limitations will exist that are fairly restrictive compared with past windfalls, such as the 1998 Tobacco Master Settlement Agreement or the pandemic-driven grant programs authorized by the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the American Rescue Plan Act (ARPA).

-The NOS requires that at least 70% of funding must be spent on “opioid remediation efforts,” such as example expanding access to treatment, buying Naloxone (overdose-reversal medication), prevention and recovery programs, treatment for pregnant and postpartum women, and treatment for the incarcerated in jails and prisons.
+The NOS requires that at least 70% of funding must be spent on “opioid remediation efforts,” such as expanding access to treatment, buying Naloxone (overdose-reversal medication), prevention and recovery programs, treatment for pregnant and postpartum women, and treatment for the incarcerated in jails and prisons.
 Another 15% of the settlement payments can be used for administrative and legal costs related to opioid lawsuits and for governments to reimburse themselves for past opioid-related expenses.
-Only 15% of the payments can be used for any purpose.
-The 2022 settlements copied those proportions.
+At most, 15% of the payments can be used for any purpose, but the states may restrict how even that amount can be used by their governments.

 How States Determine the Amounts County and Local Governments Will Receive

-States can settle on their own formula or process for allocating money to their governments, meaning there are 50 different outcomes for how they will determine the amounts county and local governments receive.
+States can settle on their own formula or process for allocating money to their governments, meaning there are 50 different ways they will determine the amounts sub-state governments receive.
 (Opioid Settlement Tracker) States are also at different stages in their progress toward determining allocation.
 Some states, such as North Carolina, already have established the dollar amounts and timing of the distributions.
 Other states have decided on the percentage shares that their governments will receive but have not yet determined the amounts or timing, or the amounts may be subject to annual determinations by the state legislature or the state remediation fund.
 Other states still need to determine how to allocate the local portion of their settlement payments.

 When Can Governments Report Their Shares of the Opioid Settlement in Their Financial Statements?